cybercongress/go-cyber/docs/cyberd.md

 _Prediction markets on link relevance_.
 We can move the idea further by the ranking of knowledge graph based on prediction market on links relevance.
 An app that allow betting on link relevance can become a unique source of truth for the direction of terms as well as motivate agents to submit more links.

 _Private cyberlinks_.
 Privacy is foundational.
 While we are committed to privacy achieving implementation of private cyberlinks is unfeasible for our team up to Genesis.
 Hence it is up to the community to work on wasm programs that can be executed on top of the protocol.
 The problem is to compute cyberRank based on cyberlink submitted by a web3 agent without revealing neither previous request nor public keys of a web3 agent.
 Zero-knowledge proofs, in general, are very expensive.
 We believe that privacy of search should be must by design, but not sure that we know how to implement it.
 [Coda]() like recursive snarks and [mimblewimble]() constructions, in theory, can solve part of the privacy issue, but they are new, untested and anyway will be more expensive regarding computations than a transparent alternative.

-## In a search for equilibria is `nash`

-We need to find answers for a lot of hard questions regarding consensus variables and its default values.
-So we decide to stick to a community generated feedback on the road to Genesis and continuously adjust them to keep going better.

-On scalability trilemma ...

-Decentralization comes with costs and slowness.
-We want to find a good balance between speed, reliance, and ability to scale, as we believe all three are sensitive for widespread web3 adoption.

-That is the area of research for us now.
-We need real economic measurements to apply a scientific method for this class of challenges.

-## On faster evolution at `weiner`

-The primary purpose of `wiener` stage is to be able to update the consensus of a network from a consensus computer state using some on-chain upgrade mechanism.

-Evolvability and governance are connected tightly.

-Ability to reflect input from the world and output changes of itself is an essential evolutionary feature.
-Hence, thanks to `cosmos-sdk` `euler` implementation have basic but compelling features such as on-chain voting with vetos and abstain that drastically simplified open discussions for a change.
-So we are going to use this feature from the inception of the network.

-However, we can go in a different direction than `cosmos-sdk` offers.
-Following ideas from [Tezos](https://ipfs.io/ipfs/QmdSQ1AGTizWjSRaVLJ8Bw9j1xi6CGLptNUcUodBwCkKNS) in `weiner` we can define the current state of a protocol as the immutable content address that included in round merkle root.

-Also instead of formal governance procedure, we would love to check the hypothesis that changing state of a protocol is possible indeed using relevance machine itself.

-Starting protocol can be as simple as follows:

-> The closer some content address to `QmRBKYsQ4FPEtHeGBRuUZEfNXQfvNiJFXvbyrdF4Y7pqfh` the more probability that it becomes the winning during an upgrade.
-The closest protocol to `cyber-protocol-current` is the protocol which is the most relevant to users.

-Hence it is up to nodes to signal `cyber-protocol-current` by sending cyberlinks with semantics like `<cQmRBKYsQ4FPEtHeGBRuUZEfNXQfvNiJFXvbyrdF4Y7pqfh> <cid-of-protocol>`.

-## Genesis is secure as `merkle`

-Before unleashing our creature, we need to have strong assurance that implementations are secure.
-Merkle is our final genesis release after security audits and more formalism.

-After this release, the network of relevance machines become fully functional and evolvable.

 ## Conclusion